 will not.
 At the current rate LIBOR + 5% A. Kudrin

-estimated the cost of the loan for Belarus "about 6%".
+estimated the cost of the loan for Belarus to be “about 6%.”
 But right after

-signing the agreement, the Deputy Prime Minister announced that Russia is ready
+signing of the agreement, the Deputy Prime Minister announced that Russia is ready

-provide Belarus with another $2 billion loan in 2008
+provide Belarus with another loan - for $2 billion in 2008.

-N. Korbut tried to object that this amount should be commercial
+N. Korbut tried to argue that this amount should be commercial

 that the type of loan - a government loan or a commercial loan "will be studied."
-But before that, “one of the next steps is to place
+But before that, “one of the next steps will be to place

-public loan of Belarus in the Russian market”, issued another
+public loan of Belarus on the Russian market,” issued another

 the secret of Russian-Belarusian financial relations A. Kudrin.